 We are kind of the biggest Disney fans ever here at Pure Wander.
 Personally, I’m partial to Disney World in Florida, while Ashley is bananas for Disneyland in California.
 We’ve heard great things about the mouse in Paris and Tokyo too.
 When it comes to the theme parks worldwide, we know all the tricks of the trade when it comes to where to stay, how to optimize your time and the best food to eat every day.
 We even know things like the best age for Disney World and what the kiddos (and adults) love the most.

-As a first, I spent a good week at Disney World in Orlando, Florida this summer, right in the thick of vacation-time for families.
+As a first, I spent a good week at Disney World in Orlando, Florida in the summer of 2018, right in the thick of vacation-time for families.
 Not to mention, it was stupid hot out, paired with torrential downpours in between.
 Some may think it’s silly to do Disney World in the summer, but I found it a thrill.

 On top of the crowds and weather?
 We did Disney….with teenagers.
 The toughest crowd to please.
 Good news is, both us adults and the teens had a blast.
 Need a game plan?
 Here’s how we did Disney below so you can gear up for next year, or Disney Holidays 2020!